-To say that Google reaches a massive audience is an understatement.
+It’s an understatement to say Google reaches a massive audience.
 Because of this, it’s fair to assume that almost everyone’s target audience uses the search engine to some degree — a big advantage for companies when it comes to targeting.

 On the other hand, businesses that need to narrow down their reach may struggle to get their settings just right on the platform.
 And a mistake made when segmenting audiences could negatively impact your digital ad campaign spend.

-Of course, LinkedIn has a much narrower audience: businesses and business professionals.
+Of course, LinkedIn has a much narrower audience: businesses and business professionals, mostly.
 But this makes it an ideal destination for B2B marketing.
 LinkedIn allows marketers to target decision-makers and key audience members in a variety of effective ways.

-When users sign up for LinkedIn, they often share an impressive variety of details, including job title, education, experience, industry, interests, and much more.
+When users sign up for LinkedIn, they often share a handful of personal details, such as their job title, education, experience, industry, interests, and much more.

-Bottom line: For B2C and B2B companies targeting a wide audience, Google Ads has sufficient targeting features.
-But for B2B companies that need to target highly specific potential clients, LinkedIn Ads provide up to 100 segmentation methods.
+For B2C and B2B companies targeting a wide audience, Google Ads has sufficient targeting features.
+But for B2B companies that need to target highly specific potential clients, LinkedIn Ads provide more than 20 audience attribute categories.

 Generating leads on LinkedIn can be somewhat trickier.
 Platform users often sign in to learn industry news or chat with fellow group members.
 No matter how well you design or place your ad, viewers simply may not be susceptible to it.

-However, unlike Google Ads, LinkedIn has an option of targeting leads through messages (sponsored InMail), which can help with the lead generation process.
+However, unlike Google Ads, LinkedIn has an option of targeting leads through messages (called Message Ads), which can help with the lead generation process.

-With Google, the average cost per click is about $1.
+With Google, the average cost per click is about $0.67 for search and $2.32 for display ads.
 But to take full advantage of the low cost, you’ll likely need to put in some serious audience segmentation efforts.
-Otherwise, your paid search marketing ROI can be less than satisfactory.
+Otherwise, your paid search marketing ROI may be less than satisfactory.

 Google Ads vs. LinkedIn Ads: Pros and cons